-Last, a review of the relevant economics literature on the decline in marriage is presented in Section 10.
+Last, a review of the relevant economics literature on the decline in marriage is presented in Section 29.10.
 The discussion now turns to a brief history of contraception.

-3 Contraception in the 19th and 20th Centuries
+29.3 Contraception in the 19th and 20th centuries

-Birth control advanced along two fronts in the nineteenth century.
+Birth control advanced along two fronts in the 19th and 20th centuries.
 First, knowledge about contraception began to disseminate.
 Second, there was improvement in contraceptive technologies.
 Historically, fertility for married women was controlled in the United States, albeit very imperfectly, using primitive contraception.
 These technologies would have been too risky to use for unmarried women.

 Using a reproductive period of 25 years and an interval between births of 1.5 years, Livi-Bacci (2012) estimates that a reasonable upper bound on the number of children that a woman can have is 16.7.
 No society has approached this theoretical maximal rate of reproduction.
-The closest examples are the 17th century Québécois and the interwar Canadian Hutterites with total fertility rates of 11.4 and 9, respectively.2 The total fertility rate for white women in the United States fell from 7.1 children in 1800 to just 1.9 kids in 2015, as can be seen from the right panel of Figure 4.
+The closest examples are the 17th century Québécois and the interwar Canadian Hutterites with total fertility rates of 11.4 and 9, respectively.
+The total fertility rate for white women in the United States fell from 7.1 children in 1800 to just 1.9 kids in 2015, as can be seen from the right panel of Fig. 29.4.
 The figure also plots the complementary cumulative distribution functions over births for four cohorts of married women in the United States before the baby boom-see the left panel.
 First, as can be seen, the distribution of births is well within the biological maximum.
 Second, the distribution functions are stochastically decreasing with the year of the cohort.
 That is, as time progresses a woman was less likely to have a large number of births.
-For example, the first group of bars shows that 15 percent of woman born between 1835 and 1839 had 10 or more births.
-This had dropped to just 1.7 percent for the 1905-
+For example, the first group of bars shows that 15 percent of women born between 1835 and 1839 had 10 or more births.
+This had dropped to just 1.7 percent for the 1905-09 cohort.
+At the other end of the spectrum, it can be deduced from the difference in the heights between the fifth and sixth groups of bars that just 7.7 percent of women in the 1835-39 had no children, while 21 percent did for those born between 1905 and 1909.
+The mean number of births declines with the women's birth years.
+The mean of 2.5 for the 1905-09 cohort compares with a total fertility rate of 1.9 in 2015.
+The 1905-09 cohort would have been in their fifties by the time the pill was invented.
+So, the graph clearly illustrates that somehow family size was limited well before the advent of modern contraception.
+Historically, family size was limited by abortion, abstinence enforced by the prohibition and